 Ready to get started?
 Here are a couple of practical tips:

-- Now visit a professional tax preparer and take a copy of your tax return with you.
+- Visit a professional tax preparer, and take a copy of your tax return with you.
 Make an appointment in advance, especially if it's getting close to the tax filing deadline.
 Let the office know that you just want someone to review your tax return.
 Many tax offices will do this for free or for a nominal charge.
 Ask the tax preparer if you filled out your return correctly and for any suggestions he might have.
 He should be able to tell you pretty quickly if you're in the right ballpark or if you've made any mistakes.

 So there you have it.
-Roll up your shirtsleeves and good luck.
+Roll up your shirtsleeves, and good luck.